karpathy/char-rnn/Readme.md

 ### Monitoring Validation Loss vs. Training Loss
 If you're somewhat new to Machine Learning or Neural Networks it can take a bit of expertise to get good models.
 The most important quantity to keep track of is the difference between your training loss (printed during training) and the validation loss (printed once in a while when the RNN is run on the validation data (by default every 1000 iterations)).
 In particular:

-- If your training loss is much lower than validation loss then this means the network is **overfitting**.
+- If your training loss is much lower than validation loss then this means the network might be **overfitting**.
 Solutions to this are to decrease your network size, or to increase dropout.
 For example you could try dropout of 0.5 and so on.
 - If your training/validation loss are about equal then your model is **underfitting**.
 Increase the size of your model (either number of layers or the raw number of neurons per layer)

 ### Approximate number of parameters

 The two most important parameters that control the model are `rnn_size` and `num_layers`.
-I would advise that you always use `num_layers` of about 3.
+I would advise that you always use `num_layers` of either 2/3.
 The `rnn_size` can be adjusted based on how much data you have.
 The two important quantities to keep track of here are:

 - The number of parameters in your model.
 This is printed when you start training.
 - The size of your dataset.
 1MB file is approximately 1 million characters.